tw-in-js/twind/src/README.md

 npm i twind
 ```

-> You can find more example like CDN import in the [installation guide](https://github.com/tw-in-js/twind/blob/main/docs/installation.md).
+> 💡 You can find more example like CDN import in the {@page Installation | installation guide}.

 ## API

 ### `tw` function

-> See [tw guide](https://github.com/tw-in-js/twind/blob/main/docs/tw.md) for more syntax examples.

 It is possible to invoke the {@link tw} function in a multitude of different ways.
 It can take any number of arguments, each of which can be an Object, Array, Boolean, Number, String or Template Literal.
 This ability is inspired heavily by the [clsx](https://npmjs.com/clsx) library by [Luke Edwards](https://github.com/lukeed).